delta-io/delta/README.md

 ## Concurrency Control

-Delta Lake ensures _Serializability_ for concurrent reads and writes.
+Delta Lake ensures _serializability_ for concurrent reads and writes.
 Please see [Delta Lake Concurrency Control](https://docs.delta.io/latest/delta-concurrency.html) for more details.

 # Reporting issues
 We use [GitHub Issues](https://github.com/delta-io/delta/issues) to track community reported issues.
 You can also [contact](#community) the community for getting answers.